Bob Allison: Baseball career

+The Senators moved to Minnesota in 1961.
+Allison hit the first home run in Twins history off future hall of fame Yankees pitcher Whitey Ford.
+On April 16, 1961 in Baltimore, he hit the first grand slam home run in Twins history, as well as a three-run home run in the same game.
+Allison became a local favorite and along with teammate Harmon Killebrew made one of the most dangerous one-two punches in baseball.
+In 1961, they combined for 75 home runs, 80 in 1963, and 81 in 1964.
+In a July 18, 1962 game against the Cleveland Indians, they each hit a grand slam home run in the first inning.
+They were known as "Mr. Upstairs" (Killebrew) and "Mr. Downstairs" (Allison).

-In 1963, Allison had 25 doubles, 35 home runs, 91 RBI, led the league in runs scored (99) and in OPS (.911), and earned his second All-Star berth.
-In addition, he became the first of four Twins to lead the league in WAR, a stat that measures a player's overall production both in the field and at the plate, (along with teammate Zoilo Versalles, Rod Carew, and Joe Mauer) and the only one not to win the MVP in the same season (finishing a distant 15th behind winner Elston Howard and behind teammates Camilo Pascual, Earl Battey, and Killebrew on the 1963 ballot).
-He followed this up in 1964 with a 32-home run 86 RBI performance that got him named to his third and final All-Star team, this time at first base.
-The next year, Allison suffered a broken left hand when he was hit by a pitch and missed 91 games, but returned at the end of the season to knock a pinch-hit three-run homer against the New York Yankees.
+In 1963, Allison had 25 doubles, 35 home runs, 91 RBIs, led the league in runs scored (99) and in OPS (.911), and earned his second All-Star berth.
+In addition, he became the first of four Twins to lead the league in WAR, a stat that measures a player's overall production both in the field and at the plate.
+Other Twins leading the league in WAR include Zoilo Versalles, Rod Carew, and Joe Mauer, all of whom were named MVP in the seasons they did so.
+Only Allison did not win the MVP in the same season (finishing a distant 15th behind winner Elston Howard and behind teammates Camilo Pascual, Earl Battey, and Killebrew on the 1963 ballot).

+He followed this up in 1964 with a 32-home run 86 RBIs performance that got him named to his third and final All-Star team, this time at first base.
+The next year, Allison suffered a broken left hand when he was hit by a pitch.
+Records reflect that he played in 135 games in 1965, in a 162 game season, playing 68 games after returning from the injury.
+In 1966, he was again hit by a pitch that broke his wrist, and played in only 70 games, but returned at the end of the season to knock a pinch-hit three-run homer against the New York Yankees on September 18, 1966.